 U.N.
 FREE TRADE IS PRODUCING ECONOMIC RUIN.

 When America’s trade policies protected U.S. labor and industry, the nation was a manufacturing dynamo.
 Today, our rich heritage is being squandered:

 - The average person’s standard of living is falling.

 - America’s preeminent position among the nations has slipped.

-In Abraham Lincoln’s day, southern plantation-owners were the ‘Free-Traders.’
-Lincoln rejected the idea that economic progress requires permanent, low-class workers (the feudal rationale for slavery).
-He campaigned for protective tariffs:
+In Abraham Lincoln’s day, southern slave-holders were the “Free-Traders.”
+Lincoln did not believe economic progress requires a permanent peasant-class (the feudal rationale for slavery).
+He campaigned to retain protective tariffs: